kim-h-l/kim-h-l.github.io/README.md

-# SQL Portfolio
+# Portfolio

 ## Stack Overflow Data

 I did initial analysis using the Stack Overflow data set in Google BigQuery.
+Since it was a new-to-me dataset, I did some basic SQL to gain more understanding and then built up to a more complex analysis from there.

 All SQL links can be found [here](https://github.com/kim-h-l/portfolio-sql/tree/main/stackoverflow)